junxit/us-congress-bills-113/metadata.md

 - 2013-01-24 — Introduced in Senate
 - 2013-01-24 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S291-292)
+- 2013-02-13 — Committee on Foreign Relations.
+Ordered to be reported with an amendment favorably.
+- 2013-02-14 — Committee on Foreign Relations.
+Reported by Senator Menendez with an amendment and with an amended preamble.
+Without written report.
+- 2013-02-14 — Committee on Foreign Relations.
+Reported by Senator Menendez with an amendment and with an amended preamble.
+Without written report.
+- 2013-02-14 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 15.